SakshiRai255/Shopify-Clone/Readme.md

-## This is Paytm landing page's front end design clone which is responsive.
+## This is Shopify landing page's front end design clone which is responsive.
 ### Tech Used:-
 -   HTML
 -   Tailwind CSS